analogouscircuit/ccarfac/README.md

 # ccarfac
-Very simple pure C implementation of [Richard Lyon's CARFAC model](https://books.google.com/books?id=ENmiDgAAQBAJ&dq=human+and+machine+hearing+lyon&lr=&source=gbs_navlinks_s).
+Pure C implementation of [Richard Lyon's CARFAC model](https://books.google.com/books?id=ENmiDgAAQBAJ&dq=human+and+machine+hearing+lyon&lr=&source=gbs_navlinks_s).
 (See also pycarfac and JCARFAC for Python and Julia wrappers.)

-This implementation is a straightforward C adaptation of [Andre van Schaik's Python version](https://github.com/vschaik/CARFAC).
+This is a straightforward adaptation of
+[Andre van Schaik's Python version](https://github.com/vschaik/CARFAC).
 I have found it to be stable, but bear in mind this was written by a non-professional programmer for scientific research.
 Use at your own risk.
+See also [Python](https://github.com/analogouscircuit/pycarfac) and [Julia](https://github.com/analogouscircuit/JCARFAC) wrappers for this library.

 A basic makefile is included with two build targets: `clib` (the default) and `test`.
 The former creates a linkable library, used, for example, by the Julia wrapper; the latter compiles a